 Given the high degree of complementarity between Islamic and ESG investing, this has allowed Islamic investment managers globally to tap a wider investor base, including socially responsible investors outside Islamic jurisdictions who are seeking to diversify their holdings.

 Factors Behind Islamic Finance & ESG Investing

-There are several factors driving the increased alignment between Islamic finance and ESG in recent years.
+Several factors are driving the increased alignment between Islamic finance and ESG in recent years.
 They are listed below.

 - Regulators are increasingly requiring banks in general and Islamic banks, in particular, to consider and report on the ESG impact of their activities.
 Sharia-sensitive investors are also focusing on both sharia compliance and the ESG impact of their investments, especially in the wake of the pandemic.

 - Both Islamic finance and ESG investing principles require avoiding investments in business activities such as tobacco, alcohol, weapons, and gambling.
-These businesses are considered illegal, unethical according to the basic tenets of Shariah.
-They are also considered injurious to society in more than one ways.
-So, they not meet the criteria set by ESG investing principles either.
+These businesses are considered illegal, and unethical according to the basic tenets of Shariah.
+They are also considered injurious to society in more than one way.
+So, they do not meet the criteria set by ESG investing principles either.

 - Research from Refinitiv’s EIKON database covering over 6,500 publicly listed companies shows that there is a strong correlation between sharia compliance screening and stronger ESG performance.
 Refinitiv’s Islamic Finance ESG Outlook 2019 report found that sharia-compliant companies have ESG scores that are on average 6 percent higher than for those excluded by the sharia screening process.